Navy of the Kingdom of Holland

 The navy of the Kingdom of Holland (marine van het Koninkrijk Holland) existed from 1806 to 1813.
-Founded in June 1806 after Napoleon transformed the Batavian Commonwealth into a kingdom ruled by his brother Louis Bonaparte, the Dutch navy inherited its ships from the Batavian Navy, which had been severely weakened by mutinies and British naval attacks.
-Most of the Dutch navy was blockaded in European ports by the Royal Navy, and its Dutch East Indies squadron was destroyed in a British campaign.
-Napoleon annexed Holland into France in 1810, though the Dutch navy was not incorporated into its French counterpart and continued to exist until the Royal Netherlands Navy was founded in 1813.
+Founded in June 1806 after Napoleon transformed the Batavian Commonwealth into a kingdom ruled by his brother Louis Bonaparte, the navy inherited its ships from the Batavian Navy, which had been severely weakened by mutinies and British naval attacks.
+Most of the kingdom's navy was blockaded in European ports by the Royal Navy, and its Dutch East Indies squadron was destroyed in the British Java campaign of 1806–1807.
+Napoleon annexed Holland into France in 1810, though its navy was not incorporated into the French navy and continued to exist until the Royal Netherlands Navy was founded in 1813.

 History

-Founded in June 1806 after the Batavian Commonwealth was transformed by Napoleon into a kingdom ruled by his brother Louis Bonaparte, the Dutch navy assumed control over the ships and administrative infrastructure of the Batavian Navy, which in 1805 consisted of 15 ships of the line, 10 frigates and three corvettes.
-At the time of its founding, the Dutch navy had been reduced to a "third-rate force", having been weakened by a series of mutinies and losing much of its fleet to British naval attacks or accidents.
-The majority of the navy's sailors were recruited from Friesland, Zeeland or abroad.
-Like its Batavian predecessor, the Dutch navy recruited officers from the merchant marine to fill open positions.
+Founded in June 1806 after the Batavian Commonwealth was transformed by Napoleon into a kingdom ruled by his brother Louis Bonaparte, the navy of the Kingdom of Holland assumed control over the ships and administrative infrastructure of the Batavian Navy, which in 1805 consisted of 15 ships of the line, 10 frigates and three corvettes.
+The historian Niklas Frykman described the Batavian Navy as a "third-rate force", having been weakened by a series of mutinies and losing much of its fleet to British naval attacks or accidents.
+Most of the new navy's sailors were recruited from Friesland, Zeeland or abroad.
+Like its Batavian predecessor, the new navy recruited officers from the merchant marine to fill open positions.

-For the duration of its existence, most of the Dutch navy, like the Batavian Navy before it, was blockaded in its European ports by the Royal Navy, and as such unable to put to sea.
-When Dutch warships slipped past the blockades, "their voyages often ended in disaster".
+For the duration of its existence, most of the kingdom's navy, like the Batavian Navy before it, was blockaded in European ports by the British navy, and as such unable to put to sea.
+When Dutch warships managed to slip past the British blockades, "their voyages often ended in disaster".
 As a result, there were "[no] naval operations of importance... undertaken by Holland" during the French Revolutionary and Napoleonic Wars.
-As the Dutch East India Company had been liquidated in 1799 and its assets taken over by the state, the Dutch navy was also responsible for defending the Dutch East Indies.
+As the Dutch East India Company had been liquidated in 1799 and its assets taken over by the state, the kingdom's navy was also responsible for defending the Dutch East Indies.
 Vice-admiral Carel Hendrik Ver Huell was appointed by Louis as Minister of the Navy in 1806.